QUT-Digital-Observatory/twarc2/README.md

 ### Stitching

-The big difference with the v2 API is that some information (users, media, etc) is not included inline and can be included as a separate [extended entities] object.
-This cuts down on duplication of information in a payload, but it also means your output stream will contain individual tweets followed by an entities object.
+The big difference with the v2 API is that some information (users, media, etc) are not included inline in the tweets and are included as a separate [extended entities] objects.
+This cuts down on duplication of information in a payload (e.g. information about the same user, repeated over and over) but it also means your output stream will contain individual tweets followed by an entities object.

-If you would like these entities to replace the id references in tweets you can use the `--stitch` option.
-Depending on your use case this could make downstream processing easier since it can expect each line to contain a tweet.
+If you would like entities to replace the id references in tweets you can use the `--stitch` option.
+Depending on your use case this could make downstream processing easier since it can expect each line to contain a complete tweet.

     twarc2 search blacklivesmatter --stitch > tweets.jsonl

+The proposed behavior is that this not be the default behavior, since twarc has been used in the past to display exactly what has been retrieved from the Twitter API.

 [twarc]: https://github.com/docnow/twarc
 [substantially changed]: https://blog.twitter.com/developer/en_us/topics/tools/2020/introducing_new_twitter_api.html